cdevents/community/processes.md

 ## Inactivity

-It is important for contributors to be and stay active to set an example and show commitment to the project.
+It is important for contributors, especially maintainers and governing board members, to be and stay active to set an example and show commitment to the project.
 Inactivity is harmful to the project as it may lead to unexpected delays, contributor attrition, and a lost of trust in the project.

 - Inactivity is measured by:
   - Failing to meet role requirements.